Luxor73/webos-player/README.md

     Repeat step 3 for every tv device
     #### Warning
     in some webos versions the name of tv channels source is different from 'Live TV', because depends on the system language.
-    E.g: for italian language is "Canali TV"
     In this case need modify the name on the package, replacing "Live TV" with correct name of tv channels source
+    E.g: for italian language the source name is "Canali TV".
+So

     From
     ```